efeelize/eng/kaiyan/dinner/vegetables.md

 > 1)So support someone needs to be behind them, to lift them up, even to like really give them an opportunity to improve, to achieve.

 > 2)so there's different types of support.
 For example, there's what we call financial support, basically, giving money to something or there is also like physical support, one of our examples here is.
 He got so fat.
 His legs eventually couldn't support his own weight.

+# 8.green bean casserole /'kæsərol/ [n.焗烤四季豆] & a casserole dish [n.烤盘] & roasting [v.烤] & baking
+> 1)so green beans are like these long green beans，Casserole is like you put in often meat, but lots of vegetables, potatoes, this kind of thing, and then you cook it slowly in the oven /'ʌvn/ .so a casserole is usually like a big dish, there is also a thing called a casserole dish, So here this is a green bean casserole, it has green beans and probably like some sort of like a starch /stɑrtʃ/ [n.淀粉], so kind of like a bread type thing may be in there, maybe some cheese /tʃiz/ as well.
+Like a pasta /'pɑstə/ [n.意大利面食] maybe something like that.

+> 2)there's so many different types of casseroles and usually they're kind of crispy on the top.On the inside, usually it's like soft, if there's meat in there, it's very very tender and very juicy.and sometimes it might be creamy /'krimi/ [adj.乳脂状的] also, just depends on the type of casserole you are eating.

+> 3)"roast" we use this when we cook something at a high heat, like roast beef or roast potatoes.

+> 4)we use like "bake" for things like you know, pies and cookies.Baking is for stuff that you would buy at a bakery and roasting is more like meat and vegetables.

 # III.pattern
 ***You’ve really outdone yourself this year, Carrie.
 The mashed potatoes, brussels sprouts and green bean casserole are all on point!***